mozgy/esp32-cam/README.md

     - set `#undef HAVE_CAMERA` if you don't want to use camera (OV sensor misbehaving or similar)
     - set `ESP_CAM_HOSTNAME` for your cam board name
     - set `CAM_SERIAL` if you have several camera boards
-    - set `FLASH_ENABLED true` if you want to use flash LED, currently working only on AI-Thinkers
+    - set `FLASH_ENABLED true` if you want to use flash LED
     - set `#undef HAVE_SDCARD` if you don't want to use microSD
     - set `TIME_LAPSE_MODE true` for camera board to start saving interval photos to microSD
 - Prusa Connect Setup<br>